elastic/elastic-otel-python/docs/migrate-from-apm.md

 ## We are a distribution

-EDOT Python being a distribution of OpenTelemetry means we should follow standards and can't always drift from that.
-That does not mean there isn't still space for innovation.
+As a distribution of OpenTelemetry, EDOT Python follows certain standards, but there is still some space for innovation.

 ## Bold on autoinstrumentation